Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Problem Formulation

-\begin{remark}[\textbf{Linear Choice of ct-ROM}] ~It is worth highlighting that the linear choice of ct-ROM $\CTROM$ does not restrict the applicability of our work.
-This is because we focus on a class of nonlinear systems with \emph{matched} nonlinearities, allowing the effects of nonlinearities to be canceled—similar to feedback linearization.
-Therefore, adopting a linear ct-ROM $\CTROM$ is justified, as it not only aligns with the structure of systems with matched nonlinearities but also simplifies the synthesis of the desired controller for both the ct-ROM $\CTROM$ and the original ct-NCS $\CT$ with unknown nonlinear dynamics.
-This is demonstrated in all case studies, where the original systems exhibit highly complex nonlinearities such as $\ln, \sin, \cos,$ and $\tan^{-1}$, yet the linear ROM effectively controls the original system. \end{remark}

-Having presented the ct-NCS and its corresponding ct-ROM, we now introduce the notion of simulation functions, upon which one can quantify the closeness between the output trajectories of a ct-NCS and its corresponding ct-ROM.
+Having presented the ct-NCS $\CT$ and its corresponding ct-ROM $\CTROM$, we now introduce the notion of SFs, upon which the closeness between the output trajectories of the two systems can be formally quantified.